A small number of children with Wilms tumor also have a syndrome caused by abnormal genes, such as:

 Symptoms can occur a bit differently in each child.
 They can include:

 Most children with Wilms tumor can be cured.
-Treatment will depend on the stage and other factors.
+Treatment will depend on the size and location of the tumor and other factors.
 Your child will be treated by specialists with experience in treating Wilms tumor.
 They may include a pediatric surgeon and a pediatric cancer specialist (oncologist).
 The cancer can be treated with any of the below:

 Your child will need follow-up care during and after treatment to: